KeyStrokeVII/DLCam-Win/README.md

 python run.py --execution-provider cuda
 ```

-## Running the Application with Conda

-To run the application using a batch file, follow these steps:
+## To run the application using a batch file, follow these steps

 ### Prerequisites